The car insurance industry regards the young driver as being a specifically “high risk” group – do you believe the same applies to the young biker?

 When riding pillion – does the passenger pose an additional risk element?

-There are academies out there, Bike Talk MRA for one, who encourage passengers to come along and join the rider on an Advanced Rider Course.
+There are academies out there, who encourage passengers to come along and join the rider on an Advanced Rider Course.
 Consider that!

 If you can offer advice to a person riding pillion/ passenger – what would the best advice be?

 It’s fair to acknowledge that there are many ladies out there who are happy never to own their own bike but want to experience motorcycling.
 Being a pillion takes concentration and experience, it may come naturally to you, but take a look at these pointers anyway – your rider may be too shy to tell you what you need to know or what you are doing wrong.

 As a pillion you will need to:

 1. Identify the best grab points on a motorcycle.

 2. Grip tightly with your knees to cope with all but the heaviest braking/accelerating situations.